 Radioactivity in the Baltic Sea

-Currently most of cesium in the Baltic Sea is accumulated in bottom sediments.
-Areal distribution of cesium in sediment follows the distribution pattern of the Chernobyl deposition.
+At the moment, most of the Cs-137 present in the Baltic Sea is buried in the bottom sediments.
+The regional distribution of cesium in the bottom sediment is largely in line with the distribution of the Chernobyl fallout.

 Cs-137 concentrations in Baltic Sea sediments from 2011 to 2015

 Cs-137 concentrations in Baltic Sea fish were below 10 becquerels per kilogram (Bq/kg) of fresh weight in 2022, clearly lower than in freshwater fish.
 Therefore, the radiation dose received by Finns from Baltic Sea fish has remained low, being a few thousandths of a millisievert per year.

 Cs-137 concentration in Baltic herring in Finnish coastal waters from 1984 to 2022

 STUK is engaged in international monitoring of radioactivity in the Baltic Sea, carried out in accordance with the recommendation of HELCOM (the Helsinki Commission).
 The results of the monitoring of radioactivity in the Baltic Sea are also available electronically on the HELCOM website.